Call Now For A Free Consultation 812-590-2213

 Social Media

 The invention of social media has become a great tool to connect to others, but posting on your Facebook or Twitter account can be harmful to your car accident claim.
 Today, more and more defense attorneys and insurance companies are looking for information to harm your claim.
-They look for discrepencies of your claimed injuries compared to the activities you may be engaged in.
+They look for discrepancies of your claimed injuries compared to the activities you may be engaged in.
 It is best to avoid making any comments or posting any pictures regarding your motor vehicle accident.
 Don't let your posts come back to haunt you.

-Statute Of Limitations
+Statute of Limitations

 The statute of limitations is the amount time you have to settle your claim before a lawsuit would need to be filed.
 In Indiana and Kentucky, the statute of limitations regarding a car accident is two years.
 This means if your claim is not settled withing the two year time frame, an attorney would have to file a lawsuit to preserve your statute and this would allow the process to continue to conclusion.
 It is important to get an attorney involved well before the two year mark since there are times when other responsible parties need to be located.
 When a governmental entity is involved, the statute is less than two years.
+Missing these deadlines can result in losing the right to pursue compensation.
+Consulting with an attorney early can help ensure important deadlines are not missed.

 Settling Too Soon

-Don't accept the first settlement offer.
+Don't accept an early settlement offer.
 While it sounds great that the adjustor wants to settle your claim today and you can have your check tomorrow, don't think that it is a 'dream come true.'
 Insurance companies are a business and they want to protect their bottom line.
 The adjustors are not your friends and many are unwilling to educate you on the benefits you may be entitled to.
 Settling your claim and signing the release too early can be a costly mistake and you may be signing away your rights to additional claims.
 By hiring the Doane Law Office, your claim is evaluated by an experienced personal injury attorney who is well versed in the art of negotiation and the complexities of personal injury law.

-Car Accident Attorney
+Contact a Car Accident Attorney in Southern Indiana

 Driving Directions To Our Office